mbachmann/smallinvoice-api-parent/README.md

 <br/>

-Fill in the dialog a unique arbitrary name, check all scopes checkboxes and click and click save.
+Fill in the dialog a _unique arbitrary name_, check all _scope checkboxes_ and click and click save.

 <br/>